Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 ## Common issues
 - The image is solid black!\
-If the image was taken from Meteor M2-3 on an evening pass, you need to select Channel 4 (IR) to see anything - Channels 1 and 2 are visible, during night it is solid black
+If the image is from LRPT on an evening pass, you need to select Channel 4 (IR) to see anything - Channels 1 and 2 are visible, during night it is solid black.

 - There is grain all over the image!\
 Some grain is expected on APT images, you can get rid of it by ticking `Median blur`.
 If it is present after, you either didn't enable the noise reduction when recording or the signal was just too weak.
-The latter is most common, happens whenever there is crackling during recording.
+The latter is most common, grain appears whenever there is crackling during recording.

 # L-band HRPT/HRIT/LRIT reception guide (1.7 GHz)
 > This section will be fairly limited in terms of HRIT/LRIT reception, given that I only have LOS with three geostationary satellites.
-I will update it once I try the rest.
-- L-band reception is the next logical step after VHF, it is **harder to receive** requiring more **specific equipment** and more effort making the antenna as well as requiring a **dish** and some half decent tracking skills.
+- L-band reception is the next logical step after VHF, it is **harder to receive** requiring more **expensive equipment** and more effort making the antenna as well as requiring a **dish** and some half decent tracking skills.
 - While requiring more dedication, it offers much more interesting things than VHF: for example being able to receive 5+ channels of pure and uncompressed 1km/px images as well as full disc Earth images using geostationary satellites broadcasting HRIT/LRIT (or other alternatives)

 <break>

 - The are far more satellites you can receive, they divide into:
     - Geostationary satellites (10+):
-        - GOES in the US (One additional limited GOES in Europe and Asia respectively)
+        - GOES in the US (One additional limited GOES in Europe and Asia)
-        - Elektro-L in Europe and Oceania
+        - Elektro-L in Europe, Asia and Oceania
         - Fengyun in Asia and Oceania
         - Himawari in Asia and Oceania
         - Geo-Kompsat in Asia and Oceania